zhengjunyao-work/arc24/docs/03_State_of_the_art.md

 ### ⭐ [Addressing the Abstraction and Reasoning Corpus via Procedural Example Generation](https://arxiv.org/abs/2404.07353)

-This paper presents the re-arc repo, which allows to generate at least 10k new samples for each task in the ARC training dataset.
+This paper presents the [re-arc repo](https://github.com/michaelhodel/re-arc), which allows to generate at least 10k new samples for each task in the ARC training dataset.

 Could I modify it to output text descriptions of the synthetic inputs?
 That could allow the model to learn a good representation of the grids and also to learn what the transformation is.

-> The sample-efficiency of learning algorithms might be im- proved by building a curriculum that increases example difficulty over the course of training - as opposed to training on instances of the full range of difficulties throughout the entire training
+> The sample-efficiency of learning algorithms might be improved by building a curriculum that increases example difficulty over the course of training - as opposed to training on instances of the full range of difficulties throughout the entire training

 <!--- --->